Ouranosinc/xscen/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 #.
-The pull request should include tests.
+The pull request should include tests, and those should aim to cover all new lines of code.
+You can use `--cov-report html --cov .` during the call to `pytest` to generate an HTML report and analyse the current coverage of your tests.

 #.
 If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in ``README.rst``.

 #.
 The pull request should not break the templates.

 #.
-The pull request should work for Python 3.8, 3.9, 3.10, and 3.11.
+The pull request should work for Python 3.9, 3.10, and 3.11.
 Check that the tests pass for all supported Python versions.

 Tips
 ----